learn-co-curriculum/media-queries/README.md

 So, max-width sets a breakpoint that triggers as a screen gets smaller than  the specified size and min-width will trigger when a screen raises above a certain size.

-As mentioned prior, we can use the `and` keyword to chain mutliple condition expressions together.
+As mentioned prior, we can use the `and` keyword to chain multiple condition expressions together.
 Let's look at that example,

 ```css
 /* initial style */